"I know people may be judgmental...but my story, it's beautiful to me now."

 Moving forward, I had to learn a crazy work ethic to begin to finally pull myself out of this cycle."

 "I was always looking for a way out, so when I found out about the UW Odyssey Project, which helps people in poverty get access to higher education, I thought, ‘Maybe this is it!
-Maybe this is how can I fill the dirt back into this hole that I dug for myself.’
+Maybe this is how I can fill the dirt back into this hole that I dug for myself.’

-In the UW Odyssey program they teach the classics and we learned Socrates and Plato.
-You know the story of Plato’s cave?
+In the UW Odyssey program they teach the classics, and we learned Socrates and Plato.
+You know the story of Plato’s Cave?
 People are chained to the wall of the cave, they only see shadows of things, that’s their only reality.
 Suddenly I had this understanding that we're all looking at that wall.
 We all think that our reality is the only reality, but it’s not.
 I had this budding awareness that if I wanted to stop the cycle I was in and change things, I needed to stop providing bullets for the guns that have been aimed at me since birth.
 I had to prove to God and my community that I could change.